On This Page:

 - This process is usually faster than changing status in the U.S.

-- You will obtain the visa and the status
+- You will obtain the entry visa and the status

 - Possibility of visa processing delay

-For information about visas, including how to apply, see our Visas page.
+For information about visas, including how to apply, review the Visas page.

 Option 2: Change Status in the U.S.